 Hanging the pudding from stir up Sunday to Christmas Day when it is boiled again prior to serving, ensures that tradition and taste collide.
 But it must be hung in a cool place, like a pantry or cellar if you have one.

-Taking it out Christmas Eve so it has time to come back to room temperature on Christmas Day before you boil it again and serve.
+Take it out on Christmas Eve so it has time to come back to room temperature on Christmas Day before you boil it again and serve.
 The extra secret is to purchase the very best quality ingredients you can.
-The addition of quality liquor definitely aids success.
+The addition of quality liquor definitely aids your pudding success.

 Rita’s Xmas Pudding

 2.00 kg Best Mixed Fruit traditional currants, sultanas, and raisins : additions to those can be apricots, figs, prunes, pears, some glacé pineapple or glacé cherries.
 The secret is to purchase the best quality available and that you can afford and chop them yourself by hand